New Mexico Construction Accident Attorneys

 Talk to Our New Mexico Construction Injury Lawyers

 Arnold & Itkin has an impeccable record when it comes to representing the injured and wronged.
-We won over $1 billion for our clients in 2019 alone, and our complete track record includes over $20 billion in verdicts and settlements.
+We consistently set and break records for verdicts and settlements across the country, and our complete track record includes over $20 billion won for our clients.
 Our opponents fear us because they know we won’t back down until we reach the best possible result for the person or family we’re representing.

 Our notable construction accident case results include:

-• A record-setting $44 million settlement for a construction superintendent who lost his leg after a crane collapsed and pinned him to the ground.
+• $44 million settlement for a construction superintendent who lost his leg after a crane collapsed.

-• A $4.97 million settlement for a worker who was seriously injured while performing maintenance and construction at a chemical plant.
+• $4.97 million settlement for a worker seriously injured during maintenance and construction at a chemical plant.

-• A $2.78 million settlement for a contractor who suffered serious neck and back injuries while performing construction work at a plant in Louisiana.
+• $2.78 million settlement for a contractor injured while performing construction work at a plant in Louisiana.

-• A $2 million settlement for a worker who was injured while performing construction work on a jack-up rig in Singapore.
+• $2 million settlement for a worker injured while performing construction on a jack-up rig in Singapore.

 Because we’re experienced with personal injury, workers’ compensation, and product liability lawsuits related to construction site accidents, we are confident in our ability to take the right approach to your claim.